versen/versen.github.io/content/awards/awards-cfs.md

----
-layout: content
 permalink: /contents/awards-cfs
 ---

 ## VERSEN Thesis Awards - Call for Submissions

-{% include alert.html type="warning" msg="The call of the 2021 Thesis Awards has closed and the results will be announced in due time." %}

 ### Submission

+The submission procedure is lightweight.
+You should submit the thesis and the candidate’s CV (both in PDF).
+Optionally, nominations can be complemented by a letter by the supervisors (PDF) and an accompanying short video (new this year, see below).

-Submissions should be sent via the following [form](https://docs.google.com/forms/d/e/1FAIpQLSfZHJEdbKldmLLMWMSGn7cilm28jv8czO1ESMEUFGCbpF5uIg/viewform?usp=sf_link).
+Submissions should be sent via the following [form](https://docs.google.com/forms/d/e/1FAIpQLSccH-a5gcNj-VEIK6jlmUGRz_IEB2JSAdEEIDQCFz3Jsd82Gw/viewform).

 For the selection criteria, please refer to the [procedure](/contents/procedure-thesis-award).

-For further information about the awards, contact dr. Slinger Jansen ([slinger.jansen@uu.nl](mailto:slinger.jansen@uu.nl)).
+For further information about the awards, contact dr.ing.
+Anton Wijs ([A.J.Wijs@tue.nl](mailto:A.J.Wijs@tue.nl)).

+#### **New this year: Video nomination!**

+The nominee, the supervisor, or both are given the option of submitting a short video (up to 3 minutes long) that presents the thesis (methods, achievements, lessons, significance) in a clear and engaging manner, ideally targeting broad audiences.

+Submitting this video is optional; a link to the video can be provided in the submission form.

+We look for creative videos that highlight the impact of software engineering at large.
+Depending on the number and quality of submitted videos, we will organize a session at the award ceremony with the best video(s).

 ### Important Dates

-01-10: Awards are announced
+04-11: Awards are announced

-01-11: Determining where awards are presented, typically ICT-Open and SEN-Symposium
+10-11: Determining where awards are presented, typically ICT-Open and SEN-Symposium

-01-12: Deadline for submission
+10-12: Deadline for submission

-15-12: Jury meeting
+12-01: Jury meeting

 15-01: Proposal for award winners is announced to the board of VERSEN